Josh Lowe Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in MLB.

-- The Diamondbacks have the 23rd-ranked team ERA across all MLB pitching staffs (4.45).
+- The Diamondbacks have the 21st-ranked team ERA among all league pitching staffs (4.44).

-- Diamondbacks pitchers combine to surrender 88 total home runs at a clip of 1.1 per game (to rank 17th in baseball).
+- The Diamondbacks rank 17th in baseball in home runs surrendered (89 total, 1.1 per game).

-- Gallen will try to secure his 10th win when he gets the start for the Diamondbacks, his 17th of the season.
-He is 9-2 with a 2.84 ERA and 104 strikeouts through 98 1/3 innings pitched.
+- The Diamondbacks are sending Davies (1-4) to the mound for his ninth start of the season.
+He is 1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched.

-- In his most recent time out on Wednesday, the right-hander went seven innings against the Milwaukee Brewers, giving up one earned run while surrendering three hits.
+- In his last appearance on Saturday against the San Francisco Giants, the righty went four innings, allowing six earned runs while surrendering six hits.

+- In eight games this season, the 30-year-old has put up a 7.82 ERA and 7.6 strikeouts per nine innings, while giving up a batting average of .315 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.